orb-lang/espalier/doc/md/peg/node.md

 same thing to a bunch of nodes, which would lead to duplicated code preceding for loops\.

-With `:forward`, we can write this as a pure function\.
+With `:forward`, we can write this as a stateless iterator\.

 ```lua
 local function walk(base, latest)